 Will I receive financial protection when I book?
 Yes, of course.
-All of our tours are fully bonded and protected via the Civil Aviation Authority's ATOL scheme (flight-based holidays) or through ABTOT (for holidays that don't include flights).
+All of our tours are fully bonded and protected via the Civil Aviation Authority's ATOL scheme (flight-based holidays for UK residents) or through ABTOT (for holidays that don't include flights).
 Are your tours sustainable?